Monarch Butterflies – Beauty on the Wing!

 - You should plant native Milkweed types for this region of the country.

-- New England hosts mainly
+- Primary New England native milkweed species

 - Common Milkweed